Skip to content

 Why it fails:

 1. Timing is wrong.
-You ask for referrals when customers are distracted, tired, or thinking about the next thing—not when they're most enthusiastic.
+You ask for referrals when customers are distracted, tired, or thinking about the next thing.

 2. No incentive clarity.
 Customers don’t remember what reward they’ll get or how to refer someone.